camunda/camunda-docs/docs/self-managed/platform-deployment/kubernetes.md

 You can use your Kubernetes environment of choice, e.g.:

 - [Kubernetes KIND](https://github.com/kubernetes-sigs/kind), Minikube, and MicroK8s for local development
+- [OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift), an enterprise ready solution with a focus on security.
 - Remote cloud service for prod, like Google GKE, Azure AKS, Amazon EKS, etc.

 :::note
-Be aware that we only officially test the Google GKE environment.
+Be aware that we only officially test the Google GKE and OpenShift environments.
 :::

 Optional tools related to Camunda Platform 8: